EmiOnGit/dotfiles/README.md

 # Dotfiles

-These are my personal config files I use for my linux setup.
+These are the config files I use for my Linux setup.

-I documented most of what I've done for the future me and possibly other people which wants take a look! :)
+I documented most of what I've done for the future me and possibly other people who want to take a look! :)

-I generally try to take a more general approach which works with different setups so if see something I could improve on I'd appreciate you to open a Issue or make a short merge request!
+I generally try to take a more general approach that works with different setups so if see something I could improve on I'd appreciate you to open an issue or make a short merge request!

-Running `setup.sh` will link the config files to the right places for programs to recognize them.
+Running `place_configs.sh` will link the config files to the right places for programs to recognize them.
 (does not override if the directories already exist)

 ![Desktop](./pictures/setup_background.png)